 The root of nettle is widely used to treat benign prostatic hypertrophy (BPH), allergies, arthritis, and inflammation.
 It is usually combined with herbs such as saw palmetto and pygeum for the treatment of BPH.
 Several compounds have been isolated from nettle including flavonoid glycosides that appear to contribute to its biological effects, although the precise mechanism of action is unclear.

-In vitro and animal studies indicate that nettle extract has anti proliferative effects in human prostate cancer cells (6) and protects against cisplatin-induced toxicity (15).
-It was also shown effective against colitis in mice (16).
+In vitro and animal studies indicate that nettle extract has reno- (20) and hepatoprotective (21) properties.
+It also demonstrated anti-proliferative effects in human prostate cancer cells (6) and protected against cisplatin-induced toxicity (15).
+Another study found it effective against colitis in mice (16).

 Data from a few clinical trials suggest benefits of nettle in the treatment of osteoarthritis of hip, knee (10) and hand (14) and in ameliorating symptoms associated with benign prostatic syndrome (BPS) (8) (11) (12).
 Larger studies are needed to establish use of nettle.

 - Urinary tract disorders